 Having established itself as a respected maker of off-road and competition motorcycles, it dipped its toes more deeply into the road bike market with some predictably hard-edged, high performance models.

 Much of the KTM X-Bow is carbonfibre, and it comes either in black, black and white or black and orange, the trademark colour scheme of its makers.

-The X-Bow is powered by a 237bhp 2.0-litre TFSI engine from Audi, complete with six-speed gearbox.
+It's powered by a turbocharged 2.0-litre TFSI engine from Audi, complete with six-speed gearbox.

-Structurally, the core of the KTM is an immensely strong carbonfibre tub, much of it exposed, and it’s possible to specify ancillary bodywork in matching carbonfibre too.
-The body generates almost 200kg of downforce at 124mph, and it’s suspended by pushrod-actuated double wishbone suspension.
+Structurally, the core of the KTM is an immensely strong carbonfibre tub, much of it exposed.
+It’s also possible to specify ancillary bodywork in matching carbonfibre.
+The body generates up to around 200kg of downforce at 124mph and it’s suspended by pushrod-actuated double wishbone suspension.